 More spacious layout for goods market

 Due to the coronavirus, the goods markets in Groningen are laid out in a more spacious manner.
 The stalls are further apart than usual.
-The goods market will remain open for groceries during lockdown.
-Other non-food stalls are not allowed.

 - Come to the market alone.

 - Do not stay too long, in order to minimise crowding.

 - Keep at a distance of 1.5 metres from others.

 - Scooters, bicycles and bicycle trailers are not permitted at the market.